header image

 This year our Diocesan Convention’s theme is “ONE: One Lord.
 One faith.
 One Baptism.”
 This year’s theme lends itself nicely to developing a Rule of Life that flows from our Oneness with God and each other.

 Diocesan Rules of Life can be as simple as “Loving.
 Living.
 Serving.” or as specific as “Called to pray, read and learn.
 Sent to tell, serve, and give.”
-How each community of faith and individual lives out the rule varies dramatically, but they find unity in a common purpose.
+How each community of faith and individual lives out the rule varies dramatically but find unity in a common purpose.
 A Diocesan Rule of Life isn’t about ‘keeping the rules’; it is about discovering how we can grow as Christ’s disciples in the rhythms and relationships that make up our everyday lives.

 So rather than just letting life happen, we can choose to live for God in every area of our lives.
 We can stop and listen to God’s invitation to receive and respond to God’s love in Christ, creating a Rule of Life that will support us in living out our particular calling.
 It is a way of making our faith a part of our daily routine.
 It is a way of developing holy habits that draw us closer to God and each other.
 It’s a way of saying ‘Yes’ to the God who says ‘Yes’ to us.